Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \end{multicols}

 \begin{multicols}{2}

-Significant changes in the assortative character of the networks occurred after the administration of the anesthetics (see Fig.8 ; Table 6).
-A quite similar behaviour was observed in Delta, Theta and Alpha bands.
-On those frequency bands while the macaque was awake, the assortativity varied assuming positive and negative values.
-In average there was a prevalence of a non assortative character.
-A few seconds after the administration of the anesthetics, an accentuated change occurred, the graphs assumed an assortative character, having positive assortativity (see Fig.8 a, b, c).
+Significant changes in the network's assortative character occurred after administering the anesthetics (see \hyperlink{FIGURE8}{$Figure \cdot 8$}; \hyperlink{TABLE6}{$Table \cdot 6$}).
+Quite similar behavior was observed in the Delta, Theta, and Alpha bands.
+While the macaque was awake, the assortativity varied in those frequency bands, assuming positive and negative values.
+On average, a disassortative character was prevalent.
+A few seconds after the administration of the anesthetics, an accentuated change occurred, and the graphs assumed an assortative character, having positive assortativity (see \hyperlink{FIGURE8}{$Figure \cdot 8$, \mbox{Sub-Figures A, B, and C)}.}

-In the Beta band, an assortative character prevailed all over the experiment.
-After the anesthetics were administrated, the assortativity gradually lowered for about 10 minutes.
-After that time, the assortativity started to increase, and assumed one same dynamic behaviour until the end of the experiment (see Fig.8 d).
+In the Beta band, an assortative character prevailed throughout the experiment.
+After the anesthetics were administered, the assortativity gradually lowered for about 10 minutes.
+After that time, the assortativity started to increase and assumed the same dynamic behavior until the end of the experiment (see \hyperlink{FIGURE8}{$Figure \cdot 8$, \mbox{Sub-Figure D)}}.

 While the monkey was awake, the networks respective to the Gamma band were disassortative.
-Almost right after the administration of the drugs, the functional brain networks started to assume a high variation in the assortativity, being sometimes assortative, and other times disassortative, revealing in this frequency band an expressive dynamics of networks structural alterations during general anesthesia (see Fig.8 e).
+Almost right after the administration of the drugs, the functional brain networks started to assume a high variation in the assortativity, being sometimes assortative and other times disassortative, revealing in this frequency band an expressive dynamics of network structural alterations during general anesthesia (see \hyperlink{FIGURE8}{$Figure \cdot 8$, \mbox{Sub-Figure E)}}.